Syzygies in Hilbert schemes of complete intersections: Maximal syzygies

-for all $I\in\Hilb^{p(\zeta)}(\Proj R)$ and all $i \geq 0$. \end{thm}
+for all $I\in\Hilb^d(\Proj R)$ and all $i \geq 0$. \end{thm}

-\begin{proof} We proceed by induction on $n$ and the case $n=0$ is trivial, so let $n>0$.
-By Lemma \ref{LemmaAlmostLexMerminMurai}, we may assume without loss of generality that $I$ is a strongly stable monomial ideal.
-Let $\mI, \mE$ denote the preimages of $I, \Exp(p) \subseteq R$ in the polynomial ring $S$.
-We have decompositions
+\begin{proof} We proceed by induction on $n$.
+The case $n=0$ is trivial, so let $n>0$.
+By Lemma \ref{LemmaAlmostLexMerminMurai}, we may assume without loss of generality that $I$ is strongly stable.
+Let $\mI, \mC$ denote the preimages of $I, \CC(d) \subseteq R$ in the polynomial ring $S$.
+There are decompositions

-where $\mI_\ell, \mE_\ell$ are ideals of $\ovS$.
-Specifically, $\mI_\ell \subseteq \ovS$ is the preimage of $I_\ell \subseteq \ovR$ if $\ell < d_n$, and $\mI_\ell = \ovS $ if $d_n \leq \ell < \infty$; likewise for $\mE_\ell$.
-Since $R/I \cong S/\mI$ and $R/\Exp(p) \cong S/\mE$, we must prove that $\beta_{i}^S(\mI) \leq \beta_{i}^S(\mE)$ for all $i$.
-The variable $x_n$ is a non-zerodivisor on $S, \mI, \mE,$ so it suffices to prove $\beta_{i}^\ovS(\mI/x_n\mI) \leq \beta_{i}^\ovS(\mE/x_n\mE)$ for all $i$.
+where $\mI_\ell, \mC_\ell$ are ideals of $\ovS$.
+Specifically, $\mI_\ell \subseteq \ovS$ is the preimage of $I_\ell \subseteq \ovR$ if $\ell < e_n$, and $\mI_\ell = \ovS $ if $e_n \leq \ell < \infty$; likewise for $\mC_\ell$.
+Since $R/I \cong S/\mI$ and $R/\CC(d) \cong S/\mC$, we must prove that $\beta_{i}^S(\mI) \leq \beta_{i}^S(\mC)$ for all $i$.
+The variable $x_n$ is a non-zerodivisor on $S, \mI, \mC,$ so it suffices to prove $\beta_{i}^\ovS(\mI/x_n\mI) \leq \beta_{i}^\ovS(\mC/x_n\mC)$ for all $i$.